CodeReviewDAO/dxd_codereview/Reviews/340 - NodeRED - Casper Integration/1 - Full project delivery/README.md

 ## Contribution Policies

 Pull requests and Issues are enabled.
-The repository doesnt contains a CONTRIBUTING and a SECURITY policy.
+The repository does contain a CONTRIBUTING and a SECURITY policy.

 Requirement | Finding
 ------------ | -------------